KashuvY/KashuvY.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-My name is Youval Kashuv and I am a 3rd year Computer Science and Math student at the [University of Florida](https://www.cise.ufl.edu/), where I research under the guidance of [Dr. My Thai](https://www.cise.ufl.edu/~mythai/) in the areas of GNNs, Information Integrity, and Federated Learning.
+My name is Youval Kashuv and I am a 4th year Computer Science and Math student at the [University of Florida](https://www.cise.ufl.edu/).
+Currently, I am a Research Intern at [Headlands Technologies](https://www.headlandstech.com) working with deep neural networks.

+I've conducted research under the guidance of [Dr. My Thai](https://www.cise.ufl.edu/~mythai/) in the areas of GNNs, Information Integrity, Federated Learning, and Combinatorial Optimization.

-Recently I worked at [Cuffed](https://www.cuffed.dating/) as a Machine Learning Engineer Intern, training/evaluating machine learning models and designing algorithms to increase user match rate.
+In the past I worked at [Cuffed](https://www.cuffed.dating/) as a Machine Learning Engineer Intern, training/evaluating machine learning models and designing algorithms to increase user match rate.
 Before that, I was a Machine Learning Engineer Intern at [Intrinio](https://intrinio.com/).
 There I created an end-to-end pipeline for extraction/standardization of 8-K SEC data, providing new data from over 1,000 publicly traded companies

-My interests include geometric deep learning, GNNs, reinforcement learning, and recently, computer vision.